mcoster/3105nsc/pages/01.home/week-02/item.md

 ![Friedel-Crafts reactions with different alcohol reagents, that give the same product](FC-same-product.png "Same product from two different alcohols")

 The key is to look at the carbocation intermediates formed and how they can rearrange.

+**_Please note: there is an issue with all YouTube videos on this page where the image freezes and audio continues.
+I have contacted YouTube - it looks to be a problem that many people are currently experiencing.
+I'm also looking into work-arounds_**

 [plugin:youtube](https://youtu.be/W6ZMWTLAkU4)